 According to the WHO, Eastern Europe's rates of MDR-TB are the highest, where MDR-TB makes up 20 percent of all new TB cases.
 In some parts of the former Soviet Union, up to 28 percent of new TB cases are multidrug-resistant.
 Among previously treated cases in the same region, reported rates of drug resistance are commonly above 50% and as high as 61%.
 During the late 1980s and early 1990s, outbreaks of MDR-TB in North America and Europe killed more than 80% of those who contracted the disease.
 During a major TB outbreak in New York City in the early 1990s, one in 10 cases proved to be drug-resistant.

-The complexity and prohibitive cost of MDR-TB treatment means that fewer than 3% of the world's MDR-TB patients receive proper treatment.
+The complexity and prohibitive cost of MDR-TB treatment means that fewer than 20 percent of the world's MDR-TB patients receive proper treatment.
 Without a significantly simpler, faster cheaper, oral treatment for MDR-TB, countries cannot scale up treatment to serve their populations.
 The World Health Organization has issued a target of treating 80% of MDR-TB cases by 2015.
 Without new, simple, and affordable treatments for MDR-TB, this is not realistically possible.

 Extensively drug-resistant TB (XDR-TB), also known as Extremely Drug-Resistant TB, is emerging as an even more ominous threat.
 XDR-TB is defined as TB that is resistant to any fluoroquinolone, and at least one of three injectable second-line drugs (capreomycin, kanamycin, and amikacin), in addition to isoniazid and rifampin.
 This makes XDR-TB treatment extremely complicated, if not impossible, in resource-limited settings.